‘Do you no gap?’ is one of the most commonly asked question that we receive in the clinic.

 We have payment options available

 There are number of different options that you have when it comes to paying for your surgery.
 You may choose to fund your surgery using finance such as a loan or a low-interest credit card, or you may even be able to access your superannuation.
-We also offer interest-free payment plans to give you the option of payment in weekly installments leading up to your surgery.
-You can find more information on the payment options we offer here.
+We also offer interest-free payment plans to give you the option of payment in weekly instalments leading up to your surgery.
+You can find more information on the payment options page.

 Book a consultation